 Atlantic will replant the entire construction right-of-way with seed mixes that it has selected in consultation with the Forest.
 These seed mixes consists of a selection of warm season native grasses, some select cool season grasses in steep slope areas, and various native flowering forbs/pollinator species.
-Where it crosses U.S. Forest Service land, the temporary construction right-of-way will have a nominal width of 125 feet, including the 53.5-foot-wide permanent right-of-way that is centered on the installed pipeline.
-To reduce the time required for revegetation of the construction right-of-way with woody vegetation, and thus
+Where it crosses U.S. Forest Service land, the temporary construction right-of-way will have a nominal width of 125 feet, including the 50-foot-wide permanent right-of-way that is centered on the installed pipeline.

-To potentially reduce the visual contrast of the cleared construction right-of-way on Forest Service lands, Atlantic is also considering active replanting of the outer most 20 feet of the working side of the construction right-of-way and the remaining outer 13 feet of the spoil side of the construction right-of-way, including all additional temporary extra workspace areas, with a combination of indigenous tree and shrub seedlings.
+To potentially reduce the visual contrast of the cleared construction right-of-way on Forest Service lands, Atlantic is also considering active replanting of the outer most 20 feet of the working side of the construction right-of-way and the remaining outer 15 feet of the spoil side of the construction right-of-way, including all additional temporary extra workspace areas, with a combination of indigenous tree and shrub seedlings.
 If replanting is conducted, tree and shrub species, seed stocks, and planting densities used within these areas would be selected based on availability within the project area, as well as consultations with Forest Service staff.
-Atlantic would monitor the planted areas for successful growth of the seedlings, but would not plan to actively maintain or mange the planted areas, which would allow natural revegetation from surrounding forest species and sprouting of stumps to occur and supplement the growing seedlings.
+Atlantic would monitor the planted areas for successful growth of the seedlings, but would not plan to actively maintain or manage the planted areas, which would allow natural revegetation from surrounding forest species and sprouting of stumps to occur and supplement the growing seedlings.

-Additionally, in the area between the edge of the 53.5-foot-wide permanent right-of-way and the replanted area described above (about 38 feet on the working side of the construction right-of-way), Atlantic will allow the natural regrowth and succession of trees and shrubs following the initial planting of grasses and forbs after construction.
-During operation of the ACP pipeline, only the 53.5-foot-wide permanent right-of-way will be periodically mowed and maintained in an herbaceous state.
+Additionally, in the area between the edge of the 50-foot-wide permanent right-of-way and the replanted area described above (about 40 feet on the working side of the construction right-of-way), Atlantic will allow the natural regrowth and succession of trees and shrubs following the initial planting of grasses and forbs after construction.
+During operation of the ACP pipeline, only the 50-foot-wide permanent right-of-way will be periodically mowed and maintained in an herbaceous state.